orbisgis/h2gis/home.md

 }
 ```

-Then when you get a ResultSet trough a spatial table you can use the following command:
+Then when you get a `ResultSet` through a spatial table you can use the following command:
 ```java
 private void doStuff(Statement st) {
     SpatialResultSet rs = st.executeQuery("select the_geom from mygeomtable").unWrap(SpatialResultSet.class);